-We are accountable to our Board of Directors and Trust Members and the parent and community voice are heard through the local Advisory Group.
+We are accountable to our Board of Directors and Trust Members, and the parent and community voice are heard through our Local Advisory Group.

 Our experience of collaborative and joint leadership goes back to federated governance in 2007 in two of the schools.
 Collaboration makes us strong.

 If there is any information that you require that is currently not appearing on our website, or you would like paper copies of any of the information, please do not hesitate to contact the office on email@example.com or call 01543 472 245

 <a class="x_OWAAutoLink" data-cke-saved-href="https://www.staffordshireconnects.info/kb5/staffordshire/directory/home.page" href="https://www.staffordshireconnects.info/kb5/staffordshire/directory/home.page" id="LPlnk143568" rel="noopener noreferrer" style="outline: none; font-family: Calibri, Helvetica, sans-serif, EmojiFont, " apple="" color="" emoji",="" "segoe="" ui="" notocoloremoji,="" symbol",="" "android="" emojisymbols;="" font-size:="" 16px;"="" target="_blank">https://www.staffordshireconnects.info/kb5/staffordshire/directory/home.page